KxSystems/ml/clust/README.md

 ## Features

 The clustering library contains the aforementioned clustering algorithms which can be used to cluster kdb+/q data.
-Additionally, there are scripts to create and build a k-d (k dimensional) tree, used for the CURE, single and centroid implementations and scoring and optimization functions which can be applied to the clustering algorithms.
+Additionally, there are scripts to create a k-d (k dimensional) tree, used for the CURE, single and centroid implementations and scoring and optimization functions which can be applied to the clustering algorithms.

 ## Requirements

 - embedPy
 - Matplotlib 2.1.1
-- Sklearn 0.19.1
-- Scipy 1.1.0
-- PyClustering

 ## Installation